The Book 4th edition

 psychic phenomena.

-Like religion, closed-minded skepticism is a personal,
+Like religion, closed-minded skepticism is a personal, subjective

-and to complete invalidation.
-Because a personal subjective
+invalidation.
+Because a personal subjective religious or

-of science, any subjective religious or skeptical belief
+any subjective religious or skeptical belief inevitably

-inevitably can be absolutely invalid.
+can be absolutely invalidated.

-keeping variables constant, will get the same results.
+scientific formulas, keeping variables constant, will get

-working independently in many different countries have been
+Investigators working independently in many different countries

 But not all science is conducted in the laboratory.
 Within